What’s better than an absolutely awesome, jam-packed first day in Houston?

 Boy, was I impressed!
 This was no ordinary lunch — it was one that I can easily count among the very best meals I’ve ever eaten.

-You can check out the Ballpark Cafe’s menu here to view all the impressive fare.
 Despite what I ate the previous night at the ballgame, I was hungry again and absolutely enticed by many of the menu’s items.
 I started with the Yellow Tuna Tataki dish, which featured sliced tuna with edamame aioli and ginger soy sauce; for my main course, I had the Certified Angus Filet Mignon, served with Patron green peppercorn sauce, mashed potatoes and asparagus.

 Now, I’m no food reviewer, but I can tell you that every bite of each dish was absolutely outstanding.
 The meal was one of those that I consider myself fortunate to have eaten.